Key Takeaways

 How do I know if a benefit I received is taxable?

-If the benefit came from a tribal program designed to promote general welfare based on individual or family need — housing assistance, education support, elder care, cultural programs — it should be tax-exempt under the Act.
-If you received a 1099 for the payment, check with your tribe's benefits administrator or a tax professional to determine whether the general welfare exclusion applies.
+If the benefit came from a tribal government program with guidelines and was provided for general welfare — housing assistance, education support, elder care, cultural programs, emergency assistance, or similar purposes — it may be excluded under the Act.
+If you received a tax form for the payment, check with your tribe's benefits administrator or a tax professional to determine whether the general welfare exclusion applies.

 Can the IRS still challenge tribal welfare benefits?

-The Act significantly limits IRS challenges, but the IRS can still scrutinize benefits that appear to be disguised compensation for services, lavish or extravagant spending unrelated to basic needs, or payments from programs that lack formal need-based criteria.
+The Act significantly limits IRS challenges, and current rules include audit-suspension and tribal-deference provisions.
+But the IRS can still scrutinize benefits that appear to be disguised compensation for services, lavish or extravagant under the facts and circumstances, or payments from programs that do not meet the statutory and regulatory requirements.
 Well-structured programs with clear documentation are substantially more defensible.

 Does this Act apply to all federally recognized tribes?